maoschanz/emoji-selector-for-gnome/README.md

 - picsi / frnogueira (brazilian portuguese and esperanto translations)
 <!--TODO credit all translators + credit them in the about-->

 The extension is currently available in english, french, brazilian portuguese, italian, esperanto and german.
-I only know french and english, so if you need a specific language, please contribute: you just have to be inspired by the existing .po files !
+I only know french and english, so if you need a specific language, please contribute!

 ## Installation